TLCFEM/suanPan-manual/docs/Library/Section/SectionOS/Cell3DOS.md

 The parameters `(4)` and `(5)` are partial derivatives of the warping function $$\omega$$, namely,
 $$\frac{\partial \omega}{\partial y}$$ and $$\frac{\partial \omega}{\partial z}$$.

 The attached material needs to be an OS material.
-Use a [wrapper](../../Material/Wrapper/OS146.md).
+Use a wrapper, for example, [OS146](../../Material/Wrapper/OS146.md) (for 3D host material) and [OS146S](../../Material/Wrapper/OS146S.md) (for 1D host material with linear elastic shear response).

 ## Example